medvedevgroup/pla-index/README.md

 KMER-SIZE: Kmer size of the query k-mers
 INDEX-NAME: Index file to use
 RUNINFO-FILE: Where to store the runtime information
-INDEX-TYPE: Type of the stored index ("basic-pla" or "repeat-pla")
-QUERY-TYPE: Whether to do "search" or "rank" query
 ```

 ## Snakemake